nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab4/README.md

 ### Purpose

-In this lab you will practise using Git in a group setting and develop a more complex Java program.
+In this lab you will design a simple object-oriented program, practise using Git in a group setting, and learn additional strategies for debugging Java programs.

 **Your tutor will mark your engagement during the lab.**